Star and crescent: Greeks and Romans

 By the late Hellenistic or early Roman period, the star and crescent motif had been associated to some degree with Byzantium.
-If any goddess had a connection with the walls in Constantinople, it was Hecate.
-Hecate had a cult in Byzantium from the time of its founding.
+If any goddess had a connection with the walls in the city, it was Hecate, who had a cult in Byzantium from the time of its founding.
 Like Byzas in one legend, she had her origins in Thrace.
 Hecate was considered the patron goddess of Byzantium because she was said to have saved the city from an attack by Philip of Macedon in 340 BC by the appearance of a bright light in the sky.
 To commemorate the event the Byzantines erected a statue of the goddess known as the Lampadephoros ("torch-bearer" or "torch-bringer").

 Some Byzantine coins of the 1st century BC and later show the head of Artemis with bow and quiver, and feature a crescent with what appears to be a six-rayed star on the reverse.

 Star and crescent on a coin of Uranopolis, Macedon, ca. 300 BC (see also Argead star).

 A star and crescent symbol with the star shown in a sixteen-rayed "sunburst" design (3rd century BC) on the Ai-Khanoum plaque.

 Coin of Mithradates VI Eupator.
 The obverse side has the inscription ΒΑΣΙΛΕΩΣ ΜΙΘΡΑΔΑΤΟΥ ΕΥΠΑΤΟΡΟΣ with a stag feeding, with the star and crescent and monogram of Pergamum placed near the stag's head, all in an ivy-wreath.

 Roman-era coin with Greek inscription (1st century AD) with a bust of Artemis on the obverse and an eight-rayed star within a crescent on the reverse side.

 The moon-goddess Selene is commonly depicted with a crescent moon, often accompanied by two stars (the stars represent Phosphorus, the morning star, and Hesperus, the evening star); sometimes, instead of a crescent, a lunar disc is used.
 Often a crescent moon rests on her brow, or the cusps of a crescent moon protrude, horn-like, from her head, or from behind her head or shoulders.

 The Moon-goddess Selene or Luna accompanied by the Dioscuri, or Phosphoros (the Morning Star) and Hesperos (the Evening Star).
 Marble altar, Roman artwork, 2nd century AD.
 From Italy.